cirilocodes/HeadspaceMeditation/replit.md

 - User settings and preferences

 ## Recent Changes
-- 2025-01-20: Project migrated from Replit Agent to Replit environment
+- 2025-07-20: Project migrated from Replit Agent to Replit environment
-- 2025-01-20: PostgreSQL database provisioned for production use
+- 2025-07-20: PostgreSQL database provisioned for production use
-- 2025-01-20: Google OAuth authentication completely removed for simplified development
+- 2025-07-20: Google OAuth authentication completely removed for simplified development
+- 2025-07-20: Mobile-style web app created with modern, sophisticated design
+- 2025-07-20: Interactive UI with search, filtering, progress tracking implemented
+- 2025-07-20: Lucide React icons integrated for professional appearance
-- 2025-01-20: Mock authentication system implemented for development
+- 2025-07-20: Development setup optimized for external development
-- 2025-01-20: Application successfully deployed and running on port 5000
-- 2025-01-20: Converting from React web app to React Native mobile app per user request
+- 2025-07-20: Modern CSS design system with animations and responsive layout

 ## Database Schema
 The app uses a comprehensive schema with tables for: